alexandrospsal/alexandrospsal.github.io/pelican_website/content/pages/index.md

 ## Hi,
-I mainly plan to share my photography and articles in this site.
-Feel free to download them but please give credit when due.
+I plan to share my photography and articles on this site.